rfshelley/Documentation/getting-started/first-smartapp.rst

 SmartThings will provide a "Virtual Device" when it can.
 When you do not have a physical device to choose from this is a very useful option.
 By default the virtual devices will be selected.
-Click the *Install* button, and the SmartApp will be installed into the location you selected above.
+Click the *Install* button, and the SmartApp will be installed into the Location you selected above.

-Now we see the simulator section appear:
+Now we see the Simulator section appear:

 .. image:: ../img/getting-started/first-smartapp/ide-simulator-unactuated.png
    :width: 35%